Certification process and fees

-To carry out a Design rating, the Assessor reviews the building consent (or later) design drawings and specifications against Homestar criteria.
-The Assessor must personally sight each piece of documentation before awarding points.
-The Assessor will then submit for Audit.
+To carry out a Design rating, the Assessor reviews the building consent (or later) design drawings and specifications against Homestar criteria in the Homestar Technical Manual, gathers the appropriate evidence for each credit, then submits for Audit.

 All projects must undertake a Built rating.
-This is carried out once the project obtains practical completion and confirms the finished house has been constructed in line with the Homestar rating.
-Homestar Built ratings may be carried out for existing homes and new builds.
+This is carried out once the project obtains practical completion and confirms that the finished house has been constructed in line with the Homestar rating.

 Step 5: Auditing

-Whatever level of assessment your project is undergoing, it will be audited by an independent third party.
+Whatever level of assessment the project is undergoing, it will be audited by an independent third party.

 Step 6: Certification

-Once the final Homestar rating is confirmed, NZGBC notifies the project team and sends certificates and the appropriate logos to be used in marketing and communications.
+Once the final Homestar rating is confirmed by the auditor, NZGBC notifies the project team and sends certificates and the appropriate logos to be used in marketing and communications.

 Homestar ratings are carried out by Homestar Assessors who negotiate their own Assessor Fees.
 As with any professional service, it’s advisable to seek several quotes and compare suppliers before engaging a Homestar Assessor to carry out the assessment